sadiakamal/ICMLA2023/README.md

 You can find a sample of the Media split 1 dataset in the Data section.
 Complete datasets are available here [Media Split](https://drive.google.com/drive/folders/1GYxNXuWxXdmzcUZbgc3O6iR0WXd0xBxO?usp=share_link).

-If you have any trouble getting the datasets please contact any of the following authors: sadia.kamal@okstate.edu, abagava@okstate.edu
+If you face any issues accessing the datasets please contact one of the following authors: sadia.kamal@okstate.edu, abagava@okstate.edu